 Destination of Choice

-Fort Hays State University is the Destination of Choice for prospective students through its Programs of Distinction and its People of Excellence.
-The collective efforts of the many individuals at FHSU greatly improve the quality of life for Kansans.
+Fort Hays State University is the Destination of Choice for students through its Programs of Distinction and its People of Excellence.
+The collective efforts of the many individuals at Fort Hays State greatly improve the quality of life for Kansans.
 By the end of this decade, 71 percent of the jobs available in Kansas will require more than a high school education.